Spoke: History

 The spoked wheel was invented to allow the construction of lighter and swifter vehicles.
 The earliest physical evidence for spoked wheels was found in the Sintashta culture, dating to c.
 2000 BCE.
 Soon after this, horse cultures of the Caucasus region used horse-drawn spoked-wheel war chariots for the greater part of three centuries.
 They moved deep into the Greek peninsula, where they joined with the existing Mediterranean peoples to give rise, eventually, to classical Greece after the breaking of Minoan dominance and consolidations led by pre-classical Sparta and Athens.

 The levantine Hyksos are credited with introducing the spoked wheel, chariot, horse, and bronze weapons to Africa, during their conquest of Lower Egypt, and later establishment of the Fifteenth Dynasty of Egypt, from 1650 to 1550 BC.

-Neo-Chalcolithic/proto-historic period (1800-1200 BCE) (Note: Neumayer 1800-1200 BCE; Celeste Paxton 2300-1000 BCE).
-See Bradshaw Foundation, The Prehistoric Paintings of the Pachmarhi Hills, for proto-historic/chalocolithic.) paintings in various regions of India such as Chibbar Nulla, Chhatur Bhoj Nath Nulla, Kathotia, etc. depict the usage of chariots with spoked wheels.
+Neo-Chalcolithic/proto-historic period (1800-1200 BCE) (Note: Neumayer 1800-1200 BCE; See Bradshaw Foundation, The Prehistoric Paintings of the Pachmarhi Hills, for proto-historic/chalocolithic.) paintings in various regions of India such as Chibbar Nulla, Chhatur Bhoj Nath Nulla, Kathotia, etc. depict the usage of chariots with spoked wheels.

 Celtic chariots introduced an iron rim around the wheel in the 1st millennium BCE.
 The spoked wheel was in continued use without major modification until the 1870s, when wire wheels and rubber tires were invented.